Did you know that for any given job opening about 118 people apply? Out of this number, only 20% get an interview.

 With the odds being what they are, it’s more important than ever to make your resume stand out.

-If you’re in the IT industry, your competition will be equally as talented individuals.
-How can you make your IT resume stand out?
+If you’re in the IT industry, your competition will be equally talented individuals.
+Even in other industries, there are many talented individuals wanting the same position, it’s become knowledge that this day in age that 36% of all jobs across all industries will require complex problem-solving skills that require talented individuals to be devoted.
+So how can you make your IT resume stand out?
 Check out these tips.

 Make the Numbers Count: Quantify Accomplishments